Benja-Pauls/Predicting-Commodity-Food-Pricing/README.md

 3. Navigate to your desired folder to clone the repo into
 4. Clone repo via ssh: `git clone git@github.com:Benja-Pauls/Predicting-Commodity-Food-Pricing.git`

+## Git commands
+If your repo is on rosie, you will need to go to `>_Rosie Shell Access` and navigate to your repo's location.
+From there, you will run git commands in the terminal.<br>If your repo is on a pc somewhere, use git bash or Github Desktop.<br><br>
+To update your local repo:
+1. `git fetch`
+2. `git pull`<br><br>

+To commit your local changes
+1. `git status` to view your changes in your local repo
+2. `git add .`/`git add -A` to add all local changes or `git add <file_location>` to add a single file.
+You can then use `git status` again to make sure your have added the right files
+3. `git commit -m "<your_commit_message"` Example messages: "Add run.py to make running the project easier", "Fix bug in the LLM api", "Remove unnecessary code from code.py"<br><br>

+To push your changes to the remote repository (you first need to commit your local changes, see above)
+1. `git fetch`
+2. `git pull`
+3. Handle any merge conflicts if there are any.
+This can get messy if it happens.
+DO NOT be afraid to ask for help.
+Remember, if you mess up your local repo, you can always reset to your most recent commit using `git reset --hard`.
+4. `git push`

 ## Data Folder Setup
 1. Create a directory within the project called `data`.
 This repo is setup to ignore a `data` folder when tracking changes.<br>
 2. Download data into the `data` folder from one of the following options<br>